Plan your visit

 Getting around

 The steepest slopes all have handrails, and there are 45 benches dotted around the Garden for when you need to rest.
-The Garden isn’t suitable for motorised scooters.
+The Garden isn’t suitable for motorised scooters, bikes or children’s scooters.

 Entry is free to carers of registered disabled visitors.